pypy/pypy/rpython/doc/jit/pyjitpl5.rst

 loop.
 Since it is only used by the JIT, it can be "optimized out"; the value doesn't have to be allocated at all and its fields can be stored as first class values instead of deferencing them in memory.
 Virtuals allow temporary objects in the interpreter to be unwrapped.
-For example, a W_IntObject in the PyPy can be unwrapped to just be its integer value as long as the object is known not to escape the machine code.
+For example, a W_IntObject in the PyPy interpreter can be unwrapped to just be its integer value as long as the object is known not to escape the machine code.